instructlab/community/FAQ.md

 The LAB approach allows incrementally adding new knowledge and skills to an already pre-trained model without catastrophic forgetting.

-More information about the LAB method can be found on this [Hugging Face project page](https://huggingface.co/ibm/merlinite-7b).
+More information about the LAB method can be found on the [Hugging Face project page](https://huggingface.co/instructlab).

 ### How does InstructLab work?